ZoyaStudio/ClipMaker/README.md

 # About ZoyaStudio's Clip Path Maker
 This app is a tool for generating clip-path coordinates to use as a CSS style.
-I created it to create intricate paths for another project.
+I made it to create intricate paths for my Character Creator app.

+Clip paths are a powerful and versatile way of cropping elements on a webpage.
+They have excellent browser support and can be animated.
+They are easy to add but difficult to create.
+Most GUIs for creating clip paths work best for simple shapes.

+My particular application of clip paths required unusually complex shapes and I found myself spending more time fiddling with the paths than coding.
+This app streamlines the workflow by allowing the user to easily add and remove nodes and overlay a ‘tracing image’ to use as a guide for the path.

+Read about my path (pun intended) to discovering this wonderful CSS property [here](https://medium.com/@eamendenhall/creative-css-and-clip-path-magic-374d029e71b5).

+Try it out for yourself [here](https://floating-dusk-75152.herokuapp.com/) (give Heroku a minute to spin it up 	:slightly_smiling_face:).

 <p align="center">
   <img src="./app-screenshot.png" ><br>